Protect Your Laminate Flooring: Products To Avoid

 Why It's Important to Protect the Flooring

-- Harsh and Abrasive Cleaners – The term refers to cleaners that contain ingredients which can entirely remove the melamine layer from the floor.
+The term refers to cleaners that contain ingredients that can entirely remove the melamine layer from the floor.
 You can tell which cleaners are abrasive by checking the ingredients on the product.
-Abrasive cleaners contain significant amount of grit, acids, and alkalis.
+Abrasive cleaners contain a significant amount of grit, acids, and alkalis.

 While they are not quite as strong as the above-mentioned cleaners, they can be dangerous for similar reasons if applied in large quantities.